 Yahoo Personal Finance · Getty Images

-The home appraisal is a crucial step in buying a house.
-The appraisal report is created by an unbiased, independent third party as an assessment of the property’s financial value.
+A home appraisal is a crucial step in buying a house.
+An appraisal report is created by an unbiased, independent third party to assess the property’s financial value.

 Here’s what you need to know about how home appraisals work and how much you can expect to pay for one.
 This way, you can factor the appraisal into your home-buying budget and timeline.